makersacademy/chitter-challenge/README.md

 * Bcrypt for password security
 * Used postgreSQL and Data Mapper (ORM) to save the data in databases.
 * Test frameworks: Rspec, Capybara
-* Hosted on Heroku at: ADD IN HERE LINK
+* Hosted on Heroku at: [chitter-not-twitter-app.herokuapp.com](https://chitter-not-twitter-app.herokuapp.com)

 -----